Dwyanelittle64c/OSDR-GS/README.md

 # Coming soon...

+This repository contains the core implementation and supplementary materials for the paper.
-Code and supplementary materials will be released shortly.
+Training scripts and datasets will be released after publication.